 I've read that airliners are expected to retire at the rate of one every eight hours until 2020.
 Every eight hours...
 That's a lot of big jets...
 This information's unconfirmed, but I suspect it's reasonably correct.

 There are numerous airlines and numerous bone yards.
 I recommend starting with the airlines - learn what they have on hand or in their pipeline.
 You can find them with web searches, or perhaps simply call them and ask to be routed to the appropriate disposition department.
 Here's an airline example: AircraftDisposition.com.
 And here's a bone yard example: http://Groups.Yahoo.com/group/mojaveairport.
 (Join the group to access the information.)
 Peruse Airliners.net and other aviation related sites as well.

-Should you consider purchasing an airliner from a stripping company, allowing them to remove some parts from your aircraft before you take possession, like I did?
+Should you consider purchasing an airliner from a dismantling company, allowing them to remove some parts from your aircraft before you take possession, like I did?
 No. Period.
-No. Don't let any salvage company anywhere within 100 KM of your aircraft, even for a second.
+No. Don't let any dismantling company anywhere within 100 KM of your aircraft, even for a second.
 Irrespective of their honesty a fatal conflict of interest exists: They want to savage your aircraft as they pillage for anything of any value, leaving a grotesque broken hulk behind, whereas you want your aircraft to remain fully functional and beautiful.
 Their vision is in direct conflict with your vision.
 You can't fix that conflict of interest - it's inherent.
 So it's a fatal partnership.
-In ignorance, I tried it, and it was a mammoth mistake.
-So don't do what I did.
-Learn from my tears...
+I tried it and it was a mammoth mistake.
+So don't do what I did - don't purchase a home from a home wrecking firm.
+Learn from my deep regrets...